Dropbox: Financials

 Dropbox received initial funding from seed accelerator Y Combinator.

 In October 2008, Dropbox raised a $6 million Series A round led by Sequoia Capital with participation from Accel.

 A May 2010 report in The Wall Street Journal said that "since [founder Drew Houston] started reading Eric Ries' Lean startup blog about a year ago, the company has started trickling out new features when they are ready instead of waiting to launch a fully featured product.
 That helps test customer appetite, he says, dubbing the practice "minimum viable product".

 TechCrunch reported in July 2011 that Dropbox had been looking to raise between US$200 and US$300 million, and had a valuation "to end up in the $5 billion to $10 billion range. [...] quite a step up from its previous funding rounds which have totalled a tiny $7.2 million".
 As noted in a Forbes article, Dropbox had "revenue on track to hit $240 million in 2011".

 In April 2012, Dropbox announced that Bono and The Edge, two members of the Irish rock band U2, were individual investors in the company.

 In 2014 Dropbox raised financing from BlackRock Inc. and others that values the company at $10 billion.

 In March 2017, Bloomberg reported that Dropbox had secured a US$600 million credit line, with the company expected to file for its initial public offering (IPO) "as soon as this year".

 In February 2018, Dropbox filed an IPO to be listed on the Nasdaq.
 The company's initial intent was to raise $500 million.
 Dropbox's stock rose 42 percent to $29.89 in its first day of trading on March 23, 2018.

-As of February 2021, Dropbox had been profitable in the last three quarters.